-An accommodation is a modification or adjustment made to enable individuals with disabilities an equal opportunity to participate in an academic program.
+A reasonable accommodation is a modification or adjustment to the tasks, environment, or the way things are usually done that enables individuals with disabilities to have an equal opportunity to participate in an academic program.
 Each student's accommodation is considered individually, utilizing recommendations in their documentation.
 Accommodations at Willamette University may include but are not limited to:

 - Alternative Testing